 Paediatric palliative care – a difficult topic

-When I speak about the need of establishing a children’s hospice people interrupt me saying ‘it’s a harsh topic, I can’t stand it…”, but I don’t quit and continue talking about how calmly children approach the end of their lives in hospices; how the ‘last will foundation’ works; how those children suffer whose physical and spiritual pain cannot be relieved; their last wills, where they write how it feels to hear the noise of the high heels that the nurse is wearing when something really hurts … It is definitely difficult to face the reality and identify solutions for the approximately 840 children in need of paediatric palliative care annually to receive adequate services.
+When I speak about the need of establishing a children’s hospice people interrupt me saying: “It’s a harsh topic, I can’t stand it…” but I don’t quit, and continue talking about how calmly children approach the end of their lives in hospices; how the ‘last will foundation’ works; how those children suffer whose physical and spiritual pain cannot be relieved; their last wills, where they write how it feels to hear the noise of the high heels that the nurse is wearing when something really hurts… It is definitely difficult to face the reality and identify solutions for all children in need of paediatric palliative care to receive adequate services.

 Rome Conference on Paediatric Palliative Care – November 2014